Coke (fuel): Industrial coke furnaces

 The industrial production of coke from coal is called coking.
-The coal is baked in an airless kiln, a "coke furnace" or "coking oven", at temperatures as high as 2000 °C but usually around 1000–1100 °C. This process vaporises or decomposes organic substances in the coal, driving off volatile and liquid products, including water, such as coal gas and coal tar.
+The coal is baked in an airless kiln, a coke furnace or coking oven, at temperatures as high as 2000 °C but usually around 1000–1100 °C. This process vaporises or decomposes organic substances in the coal, driving off water and other volatile and liquid products such as coal gas and coal tar.
 Coke is the non-volatile residue of the decomposition, the cemented-together carbon and mineral residue of the original coal particles in the form of a hard and somewhat glassy solid.

-Additional byproducts of the coking are coal tar pitch, ammonia (NH3), hydrogen sulphide (SH2), pyridine, hydrogen cyanide and carbon based material.
+Additional byproducts of the coking are coal tar pitch, ammonia (NH3), hydrogen sulphide (H2S), pyridine, hydrogen cyanide and carbon based material.
 Some facilities have "by-product" coking ovens in which the volatile decomposition products are collected, purified and separated for use in other industries, as fuel or chemical feedstocks.
 Otherwise the volatile byproducts are burned to heat the coking ovens.
 This is an older method, but is still being used for new construction.